LEFT Formula in Excel (Table of Contents)

 LEFT Formula in Excel

 LEFT function from Microsoft Excel allows you to extract a substring from a string starting from the leftmost portion of it (that means from the start).
 It is an inbuilt function in Excel which is specifically defined for string manipulations.
 Even though you will be giving a numeric value as an input, this function will consider it as a string.

 The syntax for the Excel LEFT function is as follows:

 The Argument in the LEFT Formula

-- text: Required argument which specifies the text/string or the cell containing the string you wanted to extract the substring from.
+- text: A required argument which specifies the text/string or the cell containing the string you wanted to extract the substring from.

-- num_chars: This is an optional argument that specifies the number of characters to be extracted from the given string from the left-hand side or start of the string.
+- num_chars: This is an optional argument that specifies the number of characters extracted from the given string from the left-hand side or the start of the string.

 If omitted, it will be considered as 1, which means returning the first substring from a given string starting from the left-hand side.